-Just over 4,000 practising solicitors and more than 400 head offices are based in Wales (this is an estimate figure due to cross-border working).
-This
+Just over 4,000 practising solicitors and just under 400 head offices are based in Wales (this is an estimated figure due to cross-border working).
+This is around 4% of all law firm head offices.
+Around one-quarter of Wales-based firms and 40% of Wales-based practising certificate holders are in Cardiff.

-Wales-based law firms continued to thrive in 2019/20.
-Their turnover came to £435m in 2017/18, up £55m compared with five years ago.
+Wales-based law firms continued to thrive.
+Their turnover came to $\pm480m$ in 2021/22, up $\pm100m$ compared with six years ago.

-In 2020 and as part of our major IT programme, we now issue all our practising certificates in both Welsh and English as a matter of course, making sure we treat both languages equally and that solicitors do not have to request a certificate in Welsh or answer a question on whether they speak Welsh.
+In 2020 and as part of our major IT programme, we now issue all our practising certificates in both Welsh and English as a matter of course.
+This is to make sure we treat both languages equally and that solicitors do not have to request a certificate in Welsh or answer a question on whether they speak Welsh.